Tunisia profile - Timeline

 2013 May - At least one person is killed in clashes between police and Salafi Islamists of the Ansar al-Sharia group in the Tunis suburb of Ettadhamen, where it was holding a meeting.
 Police also clashed with protesters in the city of Kairouan, where the government had banned an earlier Ansar al-Sharia meeting on security grounds.

 2013 July - Assassination of opposition politician Mohamed Brahmi prompts mass demonstrations, a general strike and calls for the government to resign.

-2013 December - After months of wrangling, Ennahda and the mainly secular opposition agree on appointment of Mehdi Jomaa as head of interim government.
+2013 December - After months of wrangling, Ennahda and mainly secular opposition agree on appointment of Mehdi Jomaa as head of interim government.

 2014 January - Parliament passes the country's first constitution since President Ben Ali was ousted in 2011.

 Prime minister-designate Mehdi Jomaa forms cabinet of independents and technocrats, to govern until new elections.

 2014 February - The government says the suspected assassin of opposition politician Chokri Belaid has been killed in an anti-terrorist operation.